 What stereotypes are shown?

-To what extent do they conform with your ideas about Spain?
+How do they fit in with your ideas about Spain?